 To start with you do need to leave it on for around 45 mins and the times vary for the shade you are using.

 It leaves the hair super soft and silky.
-After a couple of uses, I only needed to apply it when I washed my hair and leave it for a few minutes as the colour seemed to hold.
+After a couple of uses, I only needed to apply it when I washed my hair and left it for a few minutes as the colour seemed to hold.

 I think this is a great natural alternative to hair colouring without any nasty chemicals.

 Take a look at some of the reviews regarding Leganza.
 Like the Indola above, I can’t find this in the shops, so have to buy it from Amazon.
 If it’s not available there, I get it on eBay.

 Do you have any favourite non-permanent hair colours?
 Please share with us below.

 Pin On Pinterest!